aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c03-stang-assignment.md

 - Does this graph support or contradict the claim above?
   - The graph supports the claim made above, as the Elasticity values for all thicknesses except 0.081 are all nearly the same.
-The 0.081 thickness samples seem to be outliers as they do not match the pattern that the rest of the thicknesses do.
+The 0.081 thickness samples do not align with the trends that the rest of the thicknesses do, which could result from differences in measurement techniques and tools used.
 - Is this evidence *conclusive* one way or another?
-  - Although the evidence is conclusive for the set of materials tested in the data set, we cannot say that the evidence is conclusive for all aluminum alloys or material types.
-More data would need to be collected in order to verify this fact by testing a larger array of materials.
+  - Although the evidence shows strong indication of a trend in this data set, we cannot say that the evidence is conclusive for all aluminum alloys or material types.
+More data would need to be collected in order to verify this fact by sticking with one method of measurement (using one type of strain gauge) to reduce variability in the data set, making more measurements of the same aluminum alloy, and/or making more measurements on other material types other than aluminum.

 # References